NoraEr/System_Prompt_Pipeline/README.md

 Without changing the prompt itself, you can simply change the parameter in the Yaml file.
 The same prompt defined in `system_prompt_tasks.txt`` below would apply to both use cases:
 ```
-You can only answer questions about product {produce name}
+You can only answer questions about product {product name}
 ```

 In the Yaml file, you can change the value of the parameter `product name` from X to Y